 Where property is disposed of capital gains tax will generally be payable.
 This is payable on the difference between the sale proceeds and the original cost.
 Where property has been improved then these capital costs may be available to reduce the value of the gain.
-The CGT annual exemption results in the first £11,100 of gains, for 2015/16, being tax free.
-CGT is payable at 18% or 28% on gains depending on the level of your income.
-This is further explained in the next chapter.
+The CGT annual exemption results in the first £11,100 of gains, for 2016/17, being tax free.
+CGT rates of 18% to the extent that any income tax basic rate band is available and 28% thereafter applied until 5 April 2016.